Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 Brucellosis due to Brucella species (in conjunction with streptomycin).

 Because many strains of the following groups of microorganisms have been shown to be resistant to doxycycline, culture and susceptibility testing are recommended.

-Doxycycline Tablets, USP are indicated for treatment of infections caused by the following gram-negative microorganisms, when bacteriologic testing indicates appropriate susceptibility to the drug:
+Doxycycline is indicated for treatment of infections caused by the following gram-negative microorganisms, when bacteriologic testing indicates appropriate susceptibility to the drug:

 Respiratory tract infections caused by Haemophilus influenzae.